nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 </box>

 #### Notes on valid and invalid fields
-- The address book differentiates names by checking both the characters and the number of spaces.
+- CFG differentiates names by checking both the characters and the number of spaces.
 John Doe with a single space is NOT the same person as John&nbsp;&nbsp;&nbsp;Doe.
 If there exists a John Doe currently in ContactsForGood, you may add another John &nbsp;Doe with 2 spaces between.
 - Note: Email addresses without periods (Single Label Domains) **are supported**. e.g. johndoe@intranet is a valid email.

 Examples: